dgaydukov/cert-aws/sa/files/sa.md

 Condition key - a key that can be used in condition block:
 * global keys - those started with `aws:` prefix.
 [List of global condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html)
 * service-specific key - started with prefix based on service like `iam:` or `sts:`.
 [Full list of service-specific condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html#context_keys_table)
+ABAC (attribute-based access control) - policy conditions basically allows you to create access control based on attributes.
+Policy version - required if you are using variables (like `${aws:username}`.
+If you leave version, variables are treated like literal values.

 ###### S3
 S3 (Simple Storage Service) used for: